 Most of the birds we keep in aviculture are indigenous to warmer areas like Africa, Australia, South America and South-East Asia.
 Though they typically tolerate high temperatures better than humans, extreme heat, prolonged heatwaves, and poor aviary design can result in heat stress and even death.

-The most obvious way to cool your birds is to provide them with a birdbath that they can frolic about in.
+The most obvious way to cool your birds is to provide them with a birdbath in which they can frolick about.
 To prevent drownings, the water needs to be shallow enough that no bird can become completely submerged.

 In hot weather, it may be necessary to replace the water frequently.
-Warm water is a hotbed for bacterial infections, especially when bird droppings fall in it.
-The last thing you want is your birds drinking infected water.
+Warm water is a hotbed for bacterial infections, especially when bird droppings fall into it.
 Baths should be cleaned out daily at a minimum.

 Misters and sprinklers can lower the ambient temperature of the aviary.
 Misters designed for greenhouses can be configured to switch on automatically throughout the day, which comes it handy if you’re not able to supervise your birds throughout the day.

 To prevent the growth of harmful bacteria, it’s important that no part of the aviary is permitted to stay wet throughout the day.
 Mist that passes through the aviary without ever settling on the ground is ideal.